STVPJ/Hugo-blog/content/post/embracing-uncertainty/index.md

 ## Why Innovation Matters More Than Ever

 Chasing predictable practices leads to predictable outcomes.
 And while predictability might offer short-term comfort, it rarely delivers long-term growth.
 Innovation is the engine of differentiation.
-Without it, your product or service becomes commoditised — and when you’re only competing on price, you're in a race to the bottom.
+Without it, your product or service becomes commoditised, and when you’re only competing on price, you're in a race to the bottom.

 As [Scott Galloway](https://profgalloway.com/) puts it, there are three questions every product or service must answer to succeed:

 ### 1. Differentiation
 > Is the product or service truly differentiated?
 Does the strategy clear the hurdle of differentiation from our competitors?

 If your offering isn’t meaningfully different, then why should customers choose you?
 Innovation is how you escape the sea of sameness.
-Differentiation isn’t just about having more features — it’s about positioning, usability, quality, emotional appeal, and solving a real pain better than anyone else.
+Differentiation isn’t just about having more features, it’s about positioning, usability, quality, emotional appeal, and solving a real pain better than anyone else.
 If you look like everyone else in your market, then price is all that’s left to compete on.

 ### 2. Relevance
 > Does anyone care about the differentiation?